ropensci/npi/README.md

 convenience functions for data extraction so you can spend less time wrangling data and more time putting data to work.

+Analysts working with healthcare and public health data frequently need to join data from multiple sources to answer their business or research questions.
+Unfortunately, joining data in healthcare is hard because so few entities have unique, consistent identifiers across organizational boundaries.
+NPI numbers, however, do not suffer from these limitations, as all U.S. providers meeting certain common criteria must have an NPI number in order to be reimbursed for the services they provide.
+This makes NPI numbers incredibly useful for joining multiple datasets by provider, which is the primary motivation for developing this package.

 ## Installation

 Install `npi` directly from Github using the `devtools` package: